jenglund/rlship-tools/DEVGUIDANCE.md

    - Include instructions to "Favor simple approaches over complex ones when editing files"
    - Add "When stuck in an edit loop, stop and describe the exact issue with file/line numbers"
    - Suggest "Use read_file with line numbers when search functions fail to find matches"
    - Recommend "Make smaller, incremental changes with immediate verification rather than large batches"

+## Database Schema Management in Tests

+When running tests that interact with the database, we create isolated test schemas for each test to avoid interference between tests.
+The schema is created when the test starts and is dropped when the test ends.

+Key considerations:
+- Each test gets its own isolated schema named `test_<uuid>`
+- Tables are created using migrations or direct SQL execution
+- The search path is explicitly set to the test schema
+- All database operations should respect the schema setting

+If schema issues occur in tests, check these potential causes:
+- Verify migrations are being applied correctly
+- Ensure transaction manager is setting search_path correctly
+- For direct SQL queries, fully qualify table names with schema
+- Use fully qualified table references in critical queries
+- Check that all schemas used in SQL queries are properly escaped

+## Additional Notes